Neutral Grip Pull Ups – Everything You Need to Know

 Train your back

-Develop a strong back by performing bent over rows, inverted rows and deadlifts.
+Develop a strong back by performing bent-over rows, dumbbell pullover, inverted rows and deadlifts – smith machine deadlifts in particular work great for rookies.
 These will help you greatly when you are performing negatives.

 3 Rookie Mistakes to Avoid When Performing Neutral Grip Pull Ups